yonxie/ITCH/README.md

 ## Usage example

+### Using Binary ITCH Files

-To reconstruct the book we can use the bash wrapper BookConstructor.sh which has the following usage:
+To reconstruct the book from binary ITCH files, we can use the bash wrapper BookConstructor.sh which has the following usage:

 ```
 usage:    ./BookConstructor.sh [-lfh] [-n #] data_folder mm/dd/yyyy venue ticker